 - GreenCircle Certified to verify all our claims and ensure our standards never settle

-- A hearty meat alternative that’s savory, nutty, and packed with 18g of protein and fiber
+- A hearty meat alternative that’s savoury, nutty and packed with 18 grams of protein and fibre

 - Deliciously guilt-free and perfect for baking, frying or sautéing

-- Made with ingredients that you know and taste you’ll love
+- Made with ingredients that you know and a taste you’ll love

 ThinkFOOD!
 Innovation Centre